One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 - Harder to generate topspin on high balls

-- Opponents may hit high top spins balls to your forehand as it is hard to attack balls like these with an eastern grip.
+- Opponents may hit high top spins balls to your forehand as it is hard to attack balls like these with the eastern.

 - Roger Federer